playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmaps.md

 ### Lightmap Size Multipliers

 PlayCanvas will automatically decide what resolution lightmaps are required for a model.
-It calculates this based on the size and geometry of the model.
-You can override this size using the size multipler field in the Model Component.
+It calculates this value based on the size and geometry of the model.
+You can influence this calculation by modifiying the size multipler field in the Model Component.

 ![Global Settings][6]

-There is also a global lightmap size multipler which affects all Model Components and also you can set the limit the maximum size for the generated lightmaps in order to conserve memory.
+There is also a global lightmap size multipler which affects all Model Components.
+You can also set the limit the maximum resolution for the generated lightmaps in order to conserve memory.

 ### Auto-unwrapping and UV1 generation

 Lightmaps are always applied using the second set of UV co-ordinates (UV1) on the model asset.
+For best results we recommend that you add a second UV set in your 3D content tool to your model before you upload it to PlayCanvas.

 For convenience, if your model hasn't got a UV1 set the PlayCanvas Editor can automatically unwrap and generate UV1 co-ordinates for the model.

 ![UV1 Missing][7]